-It's no secret that searching for life beyond Earth, whether it is within our own Solar System or beyond, is very challenging work.
-For decades, scientists have sent robotic and crewed missions to other celestial bodies to search for signs of past or present life.
+It's no secret that searching for life beyond Earth, whether within our own Solar System or beyond, is very challenging work.
+For decades, scientists have sent robotic and crewed missions to other celestial bodies to search for evidence of past or present life.

-In fact, with the Voyager probes, the Cassini-Huygens mission and the New Horizons' spacecraft, all of the major bodies of our Solar System beyond Earth have effectively been explored.
-That's Mercury, Venus, the Moon, Mars, Ceres and Vesta, and Jupiter, Saturn, Uranus, Neptune, and Pluto (as well as their largest moons).
+In fact, with the Voyager probes, the Cassini-Huygens mission, and the New Horizons' spacecraft, all of the major bodies of our Solar System beyond Earth have effectively been explored to some degree.
+That's Mercury, Venus, the Moon, Mars, Ceres and Vesta, and Jupiter, Saturn, Uranus, Neptune, and Pluto (as well as some other larger moons).

 And yet, all our best efforts have managed to turn up nothing — or at least, nothing conclusive.
 Now, why is that?
 Could it be that intelligent life is rare, hard to find, or not looking to be found?
 Or could it be humanity is alone in the Universe, staring out into a great black abyss with no one looking back?

 So far, the majority of our efforts to find extra-terrestrial life have been focused on Mars.
 The earliest efforts were the Viking 1 and 2 missions, which sent landers to the surface in 1976 (a few months apart).
-Unfortunately, the results of these surveys were inconclusive, which is why Opportunity, Curiosity and the Mars 2020 rover are continuing the search.
+Unfortunately, these surveys were inconclusive, which is why Opportunity, Curiosity, and Perseverance rovers are continuing the search.

-So far, the results have been equally unencouraging, which has led many scientists and theorists to come up with various explanations for "the Great Silence".
+So far, the results have been equally discouraging, which has led many scientists and theorists to come up with various explanations for "the Great Silence."

 In 1950, while working at Los Alamos National Laboratory, physicist Enrico Fermi is said to have asked the question that launched a thousand possible answers.
 While having lunch with his colleagues and speaking on the subject of SETI, he famously asked: "Where is everybody?"

-This became the basis of the Fermi Paradox, which addresses the discrepancy between the (supposed) statistical likelihood of there being life beyond Earth with the dearth of evidence for it.
-This question reflected the state of SETI in Fermi's time and, unfortunately, things have not changed much since.
+This became the basis of the Fermi Paradox, which addresses the discrepancy between the (supposed) statistical likelihood of life beyond Earth with the scarcity of evidence.
+This question reflected the state of SETI in Fermi's time.
+Unfortunately, things have not changed much since then.

-And the fact of the matter is this is surprising when you consider that based on even the most conservative estimates, there should be at least some intelligent life out there.
-And given how long the Universe has been around (13.8 billion years), some of that life should have reached a very high level of technical development by now.
+And, the fact of the matter is this is surprising when you consider that, based on even the most conservative estimates, there should be at least some intelligent life out there.
+And given how long the Universe has been around (currently thought to be around 13.8 billion years), some of that life should have reached a very high level of technical development by now.

 The principles and theories behind the Drake Equation are closely related to those of the Fermi Paradox.
-Named for American astronomer Francis Drake, the equation was his attempt to formalize the theoretical parameters that SETI researchers had been operating within for decades.
+Named after the American astronomer Francis Drake, the equation was an attempt to formalize the theoretical parameters that SETI researchers had been operating within for decades.